Royal Observatory Greenwich with iconic red time ball against a cloudy sky.

 What to bring

-• Carry a valid photo ID, as proof of eligibility may be required at entry.
+• A valid photo ID is essential as proof of eligibility might be required upon entry.

 What's not allowed

-• Oversized bags, suitcases, and large luggage items cannot be taken inside the Royal Observatory.
+• Oversized bags and large luggage items are prohibited inside the Royal Observatory.

-• Only registered assistance animals are permitted; pets are not allowed.
+• Only registered assistance animals can enter; pets are strictly forbidden.

 Accessibility

-• Due to the historic nature of both the Royal Observatory and the Cutty Sark, some areas are not fully accessible.
-The Octagon Room and Great Equatorial Telescope can only be reached via staircases.
+• The historic Royal Observatory and Cutty Sark have some areas that are not fully accessible.
+The Octagon Room and Great Equatorial Telescope require stair access only.

-• Accessible parking is available, but only with a valid car park ticket.
+• Accessible parking is available, but a valid car park ticket must accompany it.

-• Visitors with disabilities may bring one companion free of charge, but this must be registered ahead of time.
+A visitor with disabilities may bring one free companion, provided this is arranged ahead of time.

 Additional information

-• The standard entry ticket includes a self-guided visit
+• The standard entry ticket includes the option for self-guided exploration.

-• Children under 4 years may enter free of charge but must be registered with a paying adult.
+• Children under 4 enter free, but must be registered with a paying adult.

-• Guided tour tickets must be purchased in addition to a Royal Observatory admission ticket for the same date.
+• A separate purchase is needed for guided tour tickets in addition to your Royal Observatory admission ticket on the same date.

-• Guided tours include access to the Octagon Room and Great Equatorial Telescope, which are only accessible by stairs.
+• The guided tours grant access to stair-only areas like the Octagon Room and Great Equatorial Telescope.

-• Visits to the Royal Observatory and the Cutty Sark must be booked for the same day.
+Book visits to both the Royal Observatory and Cutty Sark for the same day.

 Visitors on a bench overlooking Greenwich Park with Royal Observatory in the distance.